rabbitmq/rabbitmq-website/site/stomp.md

 #### Deleting a Durable Subscription

-To permanently delete a durable subscription, send an `UNSUBSCRIBE` frame for the subscription ID with the `persistent` header set to `true`.
+To permanently delete a durable subscription, send an `UNSUBSCRIBE` frame for the subscription ID with the same `durable` and `auto-delete` header values as when subscribing.

 For example:

     UNSUBSCRIBE
     id:1234
-    persistent:true
+    durable:true
+    auto-delete:false

 ### <a id="d.tqd"/>Temp Queue Destinations